aeteredge/welcome_to_aeteredge/Pay-in/card_h2h/README.md

 This is the payload sent after the user submits their card details on the hosted payment page.

+⚠️ **All fields listed below are mandatory**.
+Omission of any of them will result in a failed or rejected transaction.

 ### 🔐 Card Details (nested under `attributes`)

 | JSON Key             | Description                                                              |